salesforce/ml4ir/python/README.md

 pip3 install -r requirements.txt
 ```

-Note, there are some AWS incompatibilities, gotta fix that:
+Note, there are some AWS incompatibilities, gotta fix that, but you can ignore them for now
 ```
 ERROR: botocore 1.14.9 has requirement docutils<0.16,>=0.10, but you'll have docutils 0.16 which is incompatible.
 ERROR: awscli 1.17.9 has requirement docutils<0.16,>=0.10, but you'll have docutils 0.16 which is incompatible.